Separation Distress

 Whatever the cause, behaviour modification is usually required for long-term resolution of the problem.

-Some patients will benefit from the use of behaviour medications – you will need to consult with your veterinarian regarding these.
+Some, actually I believe the majority of patients will benefit from the use of behaviour medications – you will need to consult with your veterinarian regarding these.

 Pheromones may also help.
 Adaptil (Dog Appeasing Pheromone) is available as a collar, spray or plug in diffuser.
 Feliway (Feline Facial Pheromone) is available as a spray and plug in diffuser.